 - Applicants must be appropriately qualified (PhD, MB BS or equivalent).

-- Applicants must hold a current position at an approved institution or organisation the time of application
+- Applicants must hold a current position at an approved institution or organisation at the time of application

 All applicants are evaluated on the following criteria: